 So, are you thankful for the job that God has blessed you with?
-How about family and friend, the place you call home, or the freedoms you enjoy as Americans?
+How about family and friends, the place you call home, or the freedoms you enjoy as Americans?
 How about the computer or phone on which you are reading this post?
-If God has provided you with some of these luxuries in life, then you are truly blessed and thank God for them!
+If God has provided you with some of these luxuries in life, then you are truly blessed and ought to thank God for them!

 …I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 I consider them garbage, that I may gain Christ (Phil.
 3:8)

 All that is required for true joy is a relationship with our Creator: